 6 “In days to come, Jacob will take root, Israel will bud and blossom and the surface of the world be one vast harvest.”

-12 “When that day comes, HaShem will start his threshing from the course of the River to the Torrent of Egypt, and you will be gathered one by one, O children of Israel”!
+12 “When that day comes, HaShem will start his threshing from the course of the River Euphrates to the Wadi of Egypt, and you will be gathered one by one, O children of Israel”!

 13 “When that day comes, the great ram’s-horn will be sounded, and those lost in Assyria will come, and those banished to Egypt, and they will worship HaShem on the holy mountain, in Jerusalem.”